Emergency Plan > Emergency Plan Information > Campus Functional Annexes > 2.1 Incident Command Annex

 2315 N. Kenmore Ave.

 In the event these EOCs are inaccessible or otherwise unavailable for use, an alternate location will be established and the location will be communicated to all parties.

-EERT members, Public Relations and Communications staff, and other key administrators should report to suite 600 in the 14 E. Jackson building Loop Campus or to the Department of Housing conference room in Centennial Hall, Suite 301 Lincoln Park Campus, as soon as possible.
-The Incident Commander will inform the team as to which location they need to go to or if there is another alternate location they need to meet at.
+The Incident Commander will inform the EERT and other key administrators as to which location they need to go to or if there is another alternate location they need to meet at.

-Emergency supplies and equipment are available at each EOC.
+Emergency supplies and equipment are available at each primary EOC identified.